ESE-MONDAY/ESE-MONDAY/README.md

 **Ese Monday** is a software engineer and technical writer with extensive knowledge of open source, blockchain, software products, and serverless technologies.

-- 👯 I'd like to work on more open source projects.
+- 👯 I am open to contributing to more open-source projects.

 - 💬 You can ask me questions on Web development, technical writing, Web3, blockchain, PWA, NodeJs, serverless technologies, open source, etc.